llemonS/devdjango_challenge/README.md

 ## Project Structure:

  - Django admin Panel:
-The admin can access it through the URL `http://0.0.0.0:8000/admin` using `superadmin` and `superpass` credentials.
+The admin can access it through the URL `http://0.0.0.0:8000/admin` using `superadmin` and `superpassword` credentials.
  - Djando Rest Framework:
  Loans can be posted directly on the URL `http://0.0.0.0:8000/api/personal_loan/` if desired.
  - React Frontend: